tmikeschu/career-development-curriculum/module_two/collaborative_communication.md

 * Success in career: Your technical skills will help you get a job.
 Your project management and communication skills will help you *keep* a job.
 Demonstrating that you can successfully work with teams and learn from mistakes in a productive way will be a huge asset to any organization

 ## Deliverable:
-Paragraph reflection in your portfolio on:
+Paragraph reflection on:

 * Details on project management strategies you used in your projects (Rush Hour and/or Little Shop); What went well?
 What didn’t go well?

+Submit your reflection to your file [here](.

 ## Opening
 Recap project management and agile practices: